freeman-lab/top-down-ccf/README.md

 # top-down-ccf

-example of rendering allen connectivity data in the browser
+Example of rendering allen connectivity images and regions in the browser.

-to test it, clone this folder, then call
+To test it, clone this folder, then call

 ```
 npm install